Housing Questions and Answers

 We will make appropriate modifications to enable all applicants to access the Housing Register without unlawful discrimination.
 You may nominate a friend, relative or advocacy worker from an appropriate agency to apply on your behalf.
 Please contact us to make the necessary arrangements or for a member of staff to act as an advocate.

 How many bids can I make?

-You are allowed to bid on up to three adverts while the bidding is open.
+You are allowed unlimited bids.
 Each property advertised will be open for bidding for a minimum of five days.
 Each advert will show the ‘Bidding Closes’ date and you will have until the end of this date to bid for the home.
-Once bidding closes on each advert, you are allowed another bid.

 Once I’ve made a bid can I change my mind?